 Some medications are changed and broken down by the liver.
 Calcium D-glucarate might change how quickly the liver breaks down these medications.
 This could change the effects and side effects of these medications.

 Be cautious with this combination

-The body breaks down calcium D-glucarate to get rid of it.
-Alcohol might increase how fast the body gets rid of calcium D-glucarate.
-By increasing how fast the body gets rid of calcium D-glucarate, alcohol might decrease the effectiveness of calcium D-glucarate.
+Kanamycin is an antibiotic.
+The body breaks down kanamycin to get rid of it.
+Calcium D-glucarate might increase how quickly the body gets rid of it.
+This might decrease the effects of kanamycin.

 Be watchful with this combination

 You Might Also Like

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.